I have funding available to provide financial support for one or two

 - a brief descriptions of topics or specific research problems in

-theoretical computer
+theoretical computer science that interest you

-science that interest you (these could be, but need not be restricted
+(these could be, but need not be restricted to, topics related

 to my research),